RiboZones/RiboVision/jmol/README.txt

               trans/      *.po language localization files from src/org/jmol/translation/JmolApplet img/        images used in the HTML5 version of JSmol (cover image "play" button)

-java/       Java JAR files for Jmol
+java/       Java JAR files for JmolApplet and JSpecView

 jme/        JME.jar -- Java Molecular Editor (Peter Ertl) -- see jmetest.htm
 jsme/       JSME files -- JavaScript Molecular Editor (Peter Ertl and Bruno Bienfait) -- see jsmetest.htm

 ADDITIONAL DIRECTORIES:

-js/         JSmolXXXX.js JavaScript files that are included in JSmol.min.js data/       all the model and script files used by these test pages make/       Windows batch files and closure_comiler.jar used to create this whole package test/       some speed-test files
+data/       all the model and script files used by these test pages flot/       files required by jmol-flot-energy.htm jquery/     original jQuery files adapted to make js/JSmoljQuery.js
+            (modifications primarily allow binary AJAX) js/         JSmolXXXX.js JavaScript files that are included in JSmol.min.js as well as uncompressed coreXXX.js files; useful for debugging php/        contains jsmol.php, which is necessary on a server for some browsers to access binary files via AJAX.

 FILES: